Home and Income

 Many people these days are looking for ways to reduce their mortgage.
 What better way than to have a property that can be split into two seperate dwellings.

-Of course, they have to comply with the building regulations and various council rules and healthy homes standards.
+Of course, the property will have to comply with any current building regulations and various council rules and healthy homes standards.

-Sometimes when buying or selling it can be quite stressful if you don’t know the rules.
+Sometimes when buying or selling a property it can be quite stressful if you don’t know the rules.

-She was astounded when she overheard the salesperson telling a buyer that the downstairs area was set up ready to go as a “home and Income” opportunity and that it would be a great way to pay the mortgage off.
+She overheard the salesperson telling a buyer that the downstairs area was set up ready to go as a “home and Income” opportunity and that it would be a great way to pay the mortgage off.

-The reason this shocked her was that she remembered her work colleague telling her that they could not advertise it as “home & Income” because it did not meet or comply with the building code and standards.
+This statement alarmed her because she remembered her friend telling her that the property could not be advertised it as “home & Income” because it did not meet or comply with the building code and standards.

 So the salesperson had just misrepresented the use of the property with that one sentence.